ksmathers/generic-templates/README.md

     | instruction
     | foreach

-foreach: FOREACH arglist IN exprlist block ENDFOREACH
+for: FOR arglist IN exprlist block ENDFOR

 ?include: INCLUDE STRING -> include